-Once that is complete, monitoring devices may be attached to you, such as blood pressure cuff, heart monitor (ECG) and a monitor to check your oxygen levels (a pulse oximeter).
-An intravenous line (drip) may be inserted.
-If a regional anaesthetic is going to be performed, this may be performed at this stage.
-If you are to have a general anaesthetic, you may be asked to breathe oxygen through a face mask.
+When you arrive in the theatre or anaesthetic room monitoring devices may be attached to you, such as blood pressure cuff, heart monitor (ECG) and a monitor to check your oxygen levels (a pulse oximeter).
+An intravenous line (drip) may be inserted and you may be asked to breathe oxygen through a face mask.